cmichailidis/ASPT-assignments/README.md

 probably be translated in English at some point in the near future.
 That being said, this repository will not be maintained and it won't receive any further updates.
 Therefore, I cannot guarantee that those scripts will remain compatible with future versions of Octave.
 At the time of writing this, the latest stable release of Octave is 7.1.0.
-Make sure that you use the same version or at least one that is backwards compatible with 7.1.0
+Make sure that to use the same version or at least one that is backwards compatible with 7.1.0